 - Infants - note that miconazole gel is not licensed for age <4 months; however:

 - Some doctors feel this is an unnecessary limitation (it arose from concerns about choking if the gel is administered incorrectly to young babies).
+Although noting it is not licensed for use <4 months, the British National Formulary (BNF) states the dose for neonates and from 1 month to 1 year.

 - After 7 days, change to nystatin suspension if not responding to miconazole gel.